davi-mbatista/flexmix/README.md

 ### Usage
 #### So.. do you wanna be a cool kid and use flexbox on your project?
 No problem!

-flexmix is a easy-to-use sass mixing(actually, more like a shortcut) that helps you to write flexbox properties as quick as possible. check this out:
+flexmix is a easy-to-use sass mixin(actually, more like a shortcut) that helps you to write flexbox properties as quick as possible. check this out:

 	.my-container{
-	 @include flex-container(row, nowrap, flex-start, center, center);
+	 @include flexmix(row, nowrap, flex-start, center, center);
 	}

 	// results in:
 	.my-container{
+	 -js-display: flex; //Added support to Flexibility [read more about it](https://github.com/10up/flexibility)
 	 display: flex;
 	 flex-direction: row;
 	 flex-wrap: nowrap;